coinapp-io/desktop/README.md

 </p>

 # Features of CoinApp
 CoinApp trys to make this cryptocurrency process as simple as possible.
 The wallet accepts Keystore JSON Etheruem Wallets, Private Keys for ETH, BTC, LTC, and Mnemonic phrases 3-24 words long [BIP39](https://iancoleman.io/bip39/).
 With CoinApp you can view all of your wallet's transactions without downloading the entire blockchain.
+This application is also great for developing on the Blockchain Testnet's.

 <p align="center">
   <img width="70%" src="https://i.imgur.com/iDeHHxy.png">
 </p>

 # ERC20 Tokens
 CoinApp will automatically fetch all your balances for the most popular coins when you use an Ethereum address.
 This token list is based off of MyEtherWallet [tokens-eth.json](https://github.com/MyEtherWallet/ethereum-lists/blob/master/tokens/tokens-eth.json) list.
 It will quickly scan for balances on ERC20 Tokens using my other project [TokenBalance.com API](https://github.com/hunterlong/tokenbalance).
 When using smart contracts you can change the Gas Limit and the Gas Price to match the requirements, the defaults are a safe limit for all coin transfers.
+If you need to add a custom token you can easily add your own contract address to parse ERC20 tokens!

 <p align="center">
   <img width="45%" src="https://i.imgur.com/N6poiQv.png"><img width="45%" src="https://i.imgur.com/tCdgr6e.png">